timboettiger/action-replay-mk-iii/README.md

 ### Discover the Full Power of the Action Replay MK3!

-Finding in-depth information (or even basic manuals) for this Super Nintendo cheat device is difficult.
-Here you find:
+Whether you're a long-time fan who used the Action Replay MK III back in the day - or you've just stumbled upon it for the first time - this remarkable device deserves a proper spotlight.

+The MK III was far more than a simple cheat cartridge.
+It was a clever blend of game enhancer, region adapter, and tinkering tool, letting players unlock hidden features, experiment with codes, and play import titles long before emulation made that easy.
+For many, it was a gateway into the world of game hacking and discovery - a small piece of hardware with a big personality.

+Yet despite its importance, information about it has nearly vanished: manuals are inconsistent, scans are incomplete, and technical details have been scattered or lost.
+This page aims to change that - to collect, preserve, and share everything known about the Action Replay MK III.

+Here you'll find:
-- revised and up-to-date manuals (de/en)
+- revised and up-to-date manuals (German / English)
-- print-ready repro labels
+- print-ready reproduction labels for your cartridge
-- further information on the built-in code database
+- background information on the built-in cheat database
-- project "Preservaction" - a deep documentation of PAR MK III
+- the "PreservAction" project - a deep documentation of the MK III
-- comparison to other cheat-devices or SNES region adapters
+- comparisons with other cheat devices and SNES region adapters

 ### Why did you make this?

 I've been collecting SNES equipment for over 30 years, but the trigger to start this project was something else.
-In zhe last year I've spent a long time researching which region adapter might be the best.
+In the last year I've spent a long time researching which region adapter might be the best.
 The search wasn't easy, as there isn't much information about it online.
 Then I came across a forum post that mentioned the Action Replay MKIII - which made me curious, as I already owned this cheat device.
 Was there a function I had overlooked!?

 **Indeed!** The Pro Action Replay MK III is my favorite SNES cheat device because it's much more like a Swiss Army knife:
 - a region adapter